PaPa31/hm/docs/workplace/git/git-best-practicies.md

 If you think about it, movies are made this way.
 Scenes are shot out of temporal order, multiple times, and different bits are picked from this camera and that camera.
 Without examining the analogy too closely, this is similar to how different git commits might be viewed.
 Once you have everything in the “can” (repository) you go back and in post-production, you edit and splice everything together to form individual cuts and scenes, sometimes perhaps even doing some digital editing of the resulting product.

-`git rebase -i`, `git add -p`, and `git reset -p` can fix commits up in post-production by splitting different concepts, merging fixes to older commits, etc. See [Post-Production Editing using Git](http://sethrobertson.github.com/GitPostProduction/) also [TopGit](http://repo.or.cz/w/topgit.git) and [StGit](http://www.procode.org/stgit/).
+`git rebase -i`, `git add -p`, and `git reset -p` can fix commits up in post-production by splitting different concepts, merging fixes to older commits, etc. See [Post-Production Editing using Git](http://sethrobertson.github.com/GitPostProduction/) also [TopGit](http://repo.or.cz/w/topgit.git) and [StGit](https://stacked-git.github.io/).

 Be sure you do all of this work _before_ doing any non-squashed merges (not rebases: merges) and _before_ pushing.
 Your work becomes much more complex and/or impossible afterwards.

+#### Footnotes:

-¹ The process of developing software, similar to the process of making sausage, is a messy messy business[²](#never_discover_how_sausages_are_made); all sorts of stuff happens in the process of developing software.
+[¹](#) The process of developing software, similar to the process of making sausage, is a messy messy business [²](#footnotes) all sorts of stuff happens in the process of developing software.
 Bugs are inserted into the code, uncovered, patched over.
 The end result may be a tasty program, but anyone looking at the process of how it was created (through inspection of the commits) may end up with a sour taste in their mouth.
-If you hide the sausage making, you can create a beautiful looking history where each step looks as delicious as the end-product.
-[Back to footnote reference.](#sausage)
+If you hide the sausage making, you can create a beautiful looking history where each step looks as delicious as the end-product. <a href="#on-sausage-making">Back to footnote reference</a>

-² If you do not understand why someone would want to hide the sausage making, and you enjoy eating sausage, never, ever, watch sausages being made, read [“The Jungle”](http://en.wikipedia.org/wiki/The_Jungle), or otherwise try to expose yourself to any part of the sausage making process.
+[²](#) If you do not understand why someone would want to hide the sausage making, and you enjoy eating sausage, never, ever, watch sausages being made, read [“The Jungle”](http://en.wikipedia.org/wiki/The_Jungle), or otherwise try to expose yourself to any part of the sausage making process.
 You will lead a much tastier (and perhaps shorter) life in your blissful ignorance.

 Do keep up to date
 ------------------